 So … the answer is still sort of.
 But I’ve never met a calico who wasn’t sassy.
 (Let us know in the comments if you have!)

 Do you have calico cats?
-Do your calico cats have a real cattitude?
+And do your calico cats have a real cattitude?
 Has anyone ever come across a male calico cat?

 Thumbnail: Photography ©cgbaldauf | iStock / Getty Images Plus.